-The Compose menu allows the user to enter, edit, and send canned messages, freetext messages, or a combination of canned and free-text messages to: (1) a NOC server, (2) a predefined list of email addresses, and/or (3) any email addresses entered via the keyboard.
+The Compose menu allows you to enter, edit, and send canned messages, free-text messages, or a combination of canned and free-text messages to: (1) a NOC server, (2) a predefined list of email addresses, and/or (3) any email addresses entered via the keyboard.

-SatTerm software is used to create and save predefined email addresses onto the device's contact list.
-During setup SatTerm requires connectivity between the device and a NOC server to synchronize the lookup table of short codes.
+The SatTerm software enables you to create and save predefined email addresses onto the device's contact list.
+During setup, SatTerm requires connectivity between the device and a NOC server to synchronize the lookup table of short codes.
 As with canned messages, short codes are used to map the actual email addresses to a lookup table located at a NOC.